nobilissimum/nobilissimum/README.md

 <br />

 As a passionate software engineer, I love creating tools and dynamic web applications.
 I focus on building effective and efficient solutions.
 I'm detail-oriented and thrive in multi-disciplinary environments, excelling both independently and as part of a team.

+Besides of coding in my free time, I also love to play computer games with my friends.
+I would play any category, may it be a battle arena,